Steampunk the Aesthetic

 Beyond the perhaps de rigeur goggles, what item or items, if any, do you see as quintessentially "Steampunk"?

 Some kind of hat or hair ornament is pretty common, anything from an embellish band to a tiny top hat or a massive a modified eyepiece.
 Vests, corsets, kilted up skirts, knickerbockers, and boots tend to abound.
 Deconstructed clocks, gears, leather bands, metal buttons, and military detailing are common as well.
-The color template leans in favor of brass and brown, although goth wear is still there with it's black and silver.
-I always enjoy costumes that really adopt the Victorian delight in bright colors and the expansion of British trade that brought with it vibrant Indian muslins and patterned Chinese silks, but they remain comparatively rare.
+The color template leans in favor of brass and brown, although goth wear is still there with its black and silver.
+I enjoy costumes that adopt the Victorian delight in bright colors and the expansion of British trade that brought with it vibrant Indian muslins and patterned Chinese silks, but they remain comparatively rare.

 What resources can you recommend to readers wanting to become more involved with the fashion side of Steampunk?

 The steampunk fashion group on flickr has over a thousand images that will certainly inspire.
 Just going on to Google Images and typing in "steampunk fashion" yields up some amazing results.
 And in spring of 2008 Ralph Lauren put some seriously great turn of the century style pieces down the runway.

 You always wear amazing clothes during events, how is the look important in your author life?